 Small businesses owners are notoriously busy.
-You could send a marketing email, manage your invoices, answer 50 emails, and work on the shop floor all before breakfast.
-It can be overwhelming.
-So, when it comes to employee training and development, you may be wondering if an LMS (Learning Management System) is really necessary when there’s so much going on.
+You could send a marketing email, manage your invoices, answer 50 emails, and work on the shop floor all before breakfast - it can be a little overwhelming.
+So, when it comes to employee training and development, you may be wondering if an LMS (Learning Management System) is really necessary when there’s already so much going on.

 An LMS is a software application for the administration, documentation, tracking, reporting and delivery of educational courses, training programs, or learning and development programs.
 Sounds complicated, doesn’t it?
 Essentially, it’s a platform that allows you to easily create, manage, and track employee training and development.